Bryan Jennett

-William Bryan Jennett CBE (1 March 1926 – 26 January 2008) was a British neurosurgeon, a faculty member at the University of Glasgow Medical School, and the first full-time chair of neurosurgery in Scotland.
+William Bryan Jennett CBE (1 March 1926 – 26 January 2008) was an English neurosurgeon, a faculty member at the University of Glasgow Medical School, and the first full-time chair of neurosurgery in Scotland.
 He was the co-developer of the assessment tool known as the Glasgow Coma Scale and made advancements in the care of patients with brain injuries. in 1972, Jennett and the neurologist Fred Plum coined the term vegetative state.

 Early life

 Jennett was born and raised in Twickenham to Irish and Scottish parents.
 Jennett was evacuated from Twickenham during the Second World War.
 He first moved to rural Scotland and later to Southport, Lancashire where he attended King George V Grammar School before training as a doctor at the University of Liverpool.

 Education and early career

 Jennett studied at Liverpool Medical School.
 He finished top of his year and was President of the national British Medical Students Association.
 Jennett's first mentor in medicine, Henry Cohen, 1st Baron Cohen of Birkenhead, encouraged him toward a career in neurosurgery.
 He went on to take posts at Oxford, Cardiff and Manchester as well as a spell in the Royal Army Medical Corps.

 His academic interests were not congruent with the times and he was turned down for promotion in Oxford, Manchester and Dundee.
 He believed that the NHS at the time placed too much emphasis on patronage and were not supportive of academic interests.
 He considered a permanent move to America after a one-year Rockefeller Fellowship at UCLA, but was headhunted in 1963 for a new combined NHS/University position in Glasgow.
 Over the next ten years he became a Professor and moved to a purpose built unit at the Southern General Hospital.

 Prior to moving to Glasgow, Jennett published work on epilepsy following head injuries.
 He published Introduction to Neurosurgery in 1964.